Government procurement: South Korea

+As of 2010, over 90% of all government procurement in South Korea was undertaking using the country's centrally administered Korea ON-line E-Procurement System (KONEPS), which had been established in 2002.
+The OECD describes KONEPS as "an integrated e-procurement system which contributes substantially to the efficiency, effectiveness and integrity of public procurement in Korea".

+South Korean Ministry of National Defense contracting was highlighted in a California Supreme Court case in 2003, Korea Supply Company v Lockhead Martin, when Korea Supply accused Lockhead of unfair commercial practices including bribing Korean officials.

 Suriname

 Government procurement in Suriname takes place on the basis of open tenders.
 Participants in a tendering procedure must hold a valid business license and must be registered with the Suriname Chamber of Commerce and Industry (KKF).
 Suriname is not a signatory to the WTO Government Procurement Agreement.

 Tajikistan

 Tajikistan is not a signatory to the WTO Government Procurement Agreement, but the US Department of State has noted that the country has made a commitment to initiate accession to the agreement as part of its WTO accession protocol.